leshill/rails3-app/README.md

 Rails 3, RSpec, Fabrication or Factory Girl, Haml, and jQuery
 =============================================================

-# Please note

-Thomas Maas points out that the recent switch by github to only support https has exposed a bug in Rails (see https://rails.lighthouseapp.com/projects/8994/tickets/5926).
-In order to use these templates, you should clone the repo and refer to the templates from your local file system instead of their github uris as shown below.

-    % rails new my_app -J -T -m rails3-app/app.rb

 # Usage

 Easily generate a Rails 3 application with RSpec, Factory Girl, Haml, and